Max Baer (boxer): Early life

 Baer was born on February 11, 1909, in Omaha, Nebraska, to Jacob Baer (1875–1938) and Dora Bales (1877–1938).
 His father was the son of Jewish immigrants from Alsace-Lorraine and his mother was of Scottish descent.
 His elder sister was Frances May Baer (1905–1991), his younger sister was Bernice Jeanette Baer (1911–1987), his younger brother was boxer-turned-actor Jacob Henry Baer, better known as Buddy Baer (1915–1986), and his adopted brother was August "Augie" Baer.
-For a while Jacob Baer worked for the Graden Mercantile Company as the manager of their meat-packing plant in Durango, Colorado.

-Move to California

-In May 1922, tired of the winters that aggravated Frances' rheumatic fever and Jacob's high blood pressure, the Baers drove to the milder climate on the West Coast, where Dora's sister lived in Alameda, California.
-Jacob's expertise in the meat business led to numerous job offers in the San Francisco Bay Area.
-While living in Hayward, Max took his first job as a delivery boy for John Lee Wilbur, who ran a grocery store and bought meat from Jacob.

-The Baers lived in the Northern Californian towns of Hayward, San Leandro and Galt before moving to Livermore in 1926.
+Baer moved to Livermore, California, with his family as a child.
+He attended high school only one year, quitting to work in his father's butcher shop.
 Livermore was ranch and cowboy country, surrounded by tens of thousands of acres of open land on which large cattle herds grazed and provided fresh meat to the local area.
 In 1928, Jacob leased the Twin Oaks Ranch in Murray Township, where he raised more than 2,000 hogs and worked with daughter Frances' husband, Louis Santucci.
-Baer often credited his work carrying heavy carcasses of meat, stunning cattle with one blow, and working at a gravel pit for the development of his powerful shoulders (an article in the January 1939 edition of Family Circle reported that Baer also took the Charles Atlas exercise course.)
+Baer often credited his work carrying heavy carcasses of meat, stunning cattle with one blow, and working at a gravel pit for the development of his powerful shoulders (an article in the January 1939 edition of Family Circle magazine reported that Baer also took the Charles Atlas exercise course.)
+By age eighteen, Baer stood 6 feet tall and weighed 190 pounds.

 Professional boxing career

 Baer turned professional in 1929, progressing steadily through the Pacific Coast ranks.
-A ring tragedy little more than a year later almost caused Baer to drop out of boxing for good.
+His career was not without setbacks; in 1930 he lost a decision to seasoned heavyweight Les Kennedy in Los Angeles.
+Even so, Baer built a strong record and scored victories over several more experienced fighters.
+His growing popularity stemmed largely from his aggressive fighting style.
+Although he lacked refined technical skills, he compensated with relentless offense, repeatedly charging his opponents and wearing them down with powerful punches.
+As a result, many of his matches ended in knockouts.